scaleway/serverless-scaleway-functions/README.md

 This plugin is developed and maintained by the `Scaleway Serverless Team`, but we welcome pull requests and issues, and are available to chat on our [Community Slack Channels](https://scaleway-community.slack.com/): #serverless-containers and #serverless-functions.

 If you are looking for a way to contribute please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md).
+You can also look at the [development documentation](docs/development.md).

 For general information about developing Serverless Framework, refer to the Serverless Framework [plugins documentation](https://www.serverless.com/framework/docs/guides/plugins/creating-plugins).